isomerpages/nparks-biodiversity/index.md

         citizen scientist today!
   - infopic:
       title: Biodiversity Week for Schools
-      subtitle: what are our schools up to?
+      subtitle: What are our schools up to?
       description: This week of events commemorates the International Day for Biological Diversity.
 Students can participate in exciting activities from 17 to 26 May 2024.
       button: Learn more
       url: https://www.nparks.gov.sg/biodiversity/community-in-nature-initiative/biodiversity-week-for-schools
-      image: /images/Green Wave.jpg
+      image: /images/BWS__Global_indian_International_School.jpg
-      alt: Green Wave
+      alt: Students conducting a BioBlitz
 ---